AliAhmed36/F-99-Solutions/Problem 1-11/README.md

 ```

-**P09 (2) Pack consecutive duplicates of list elements into sublists.
+*P09: Pack consecutive duplicates of list elements into sublists.
-If a list contains repeated elements they should be placed in separate sublists.**
+If a list contains repeated elements they should be placed in separate sublists.*

 Example:
 ```